 This is what we found after taking an in-depth look at the top 100 VPN providers:

 - NordVPN is the VPN with the best market share based on brand recognition and awareness, high-intent keywords, momentum, and other metrics.
-Their current trajectory puts them in the #1 position – either now or in the near future
+Their current marketing strategy has placed them squarely in the #1 position

-- PureVPN, PIA and CyberGhost need to work harder on their marketing strategy to be considered serious contenders, while CyberGhost has really stepped up their game to become strong competition
+- PureVPN and PIA need to work harder on their marketing strategy to be considered serious contenders, while CyberGhost has really stepped up their game to become strong competition

 - The free VPNs (Hotspot and TunnelBear) have good metrics, but essentially these are less significant since a majority of their users pay no money at all